D-K-E/c-atf-feature-extractor/README.md

 # c-atf-feature-extractor
 A Preprocessor for C-ATF files

 The extractor is pure python.
 It takes a c-atf text and spits out a huge python heavily nested dictionary.
-An api would be available in the future for facilitating the usage of it by humans
+An api would be available in the future for facilitating the usage of it by humans.

+**The Preprocessor is in its alpha stage, don't use it for scholarly work yet.
+Closing of the issue entitled #3 known issues would mark the beta stage.
+By then you can use it for scholarly work.
+The rest of the developpement would be made from the cltk repository.**

 **The Resulting dictionary contains the following information with regard to text**: